QubitProducts/exporter_exporter/README.md

 - Config reload on HUP (or POST, or config file change?)
 - route to a docker/rocket container by name

+### Windows Service

+The binary can be installed as a Windows service by supplying the `-winsvc install` arg.
+All other arguments passed along with `-winsvc install` will be added to the service startup and can only be changed by uninstalling/installing it again (or modifying the Windows registry directly).

 ## Configuration

 In expexp.yaml list each exporter listening on localhost with its known